Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Problem setting in parametric PDEs

-The RBF-FD method is equally applicable for solving time-dependent dynamic PDEs. o illustrate this capability, we examine the following generalized temporal equation form:
+The RBF-FD method is equally applicable for solving time-dependent dynamic PDEs.
+To illustrate this capability, we examine the following generalized temporal equation form:

-The construction procedures for radial basis function, evaluation and differentiation matrices remain rigorously consistent with the aforementioned methodology.
+The construction procedures for RBF, evaluation and differentiation matrices remain rigorously consistent with the aforementioned methodology.
 The essential distinction manifests primarily in the matrix assembly strategy of the linear solving system: